-Not content to be a School Governor and local Borough Councillor, I decided to sign up for something that appears on the face of it, to be completely insane!
+Not content to be a Borough and County Councillor, the Chairman of a charitable trust and Mum of two boys with Autism, I decided to sign up for something that appears on the face of it, to be completely insane!

-Sailing over 3000 miles in 24 days at sea, as part of a fleet of twelve matched racing yachts.
-This is no holiday cruise.
+I will be sailing over 3000 miles in 24 days at sea.
+This is no holiday cruise!
+(Sadly!)

 Take those dreams and make them happen!

 This is going to be a HUGE challenge not just for me, but my family as well.